 ClassOutlining and Novel Generation

-In this class, meant to generate new work and guide students in starting and finishing a draft of a novel across the 4 weeks of National Novel Writing Month, you will develop a working outline that will be a blueprint for your writing.
+In this class, meant to generate new work and guide students in starting and finishing a draft of a novel over six weeks, you will develop a working outline that will be a blueprint for your writing.
 We will examine plot structures and character motivations to ensure your story has a sturdy foundation before building the novel.

 Once you have an outline, you will be encouraged to submit your progress in our weekly live meetings for peer and teaching artist encouragement and feedback.
 The chief aim is to help with accountability and get in the practice of continuous writing.
-We'll primarily focus on instruction on craft, in-class discussions and writing exercises, with some time allotted for workshopping student work.
-Throughout our month together, we will dive into internal and external character conflicts; create plot twists and tension, and construct effective scenes.
+We'll primarily focus on instruction on craft, in-class discussions, and writing exercises, with some time allotted for workshopping student work.
+Throughout our time together, we will dive into internal and external character conflicts, create plot twists and tension, and construct effective scenes.
 Sample texts will include work by authors such as Lauren Groff, Yangsze Choo, Kevin Wilson, Karen Russell, Andrew Sean Greer, Philip Pullman, and Tayari Jones.
-Please note November 28 is Thanksgiving weekend, and class DOES meet.
+There is no class February 15.